PX4/PX4-user_guide/en/gps_compass/rtk_gps.md

-# RTK GPS
+# RTK GNSS (GPS)

 [Real Time Kinematic (RTK)](https://en.wikipedia.org/wiki/Real_Time_Kinematic) GNSS/GPS systems provide centimeter-level accuracy, allowing PX4 to be used in applications like precision surveying (where pinpoint accuracy is essential).

-This feature requires *QGroundControl* running on a laptop/PC and a vehicle with a WiFi or Telemetry radio link to the ground station laptop.
+This feature requires _QGroundControl_ running on a laptop/PC and a vehicle with a WiFi or Telemetry radio link to the ground station laptop.

 :::note
-Some RTK GPS setups can provide yaw/heading information, as an alternative to the compass:
+Some RTK GNSS setups can provide yaw/heading information, as an alternative to the compass:

 - [RTK GPS Heading with Dual u-blox F9P](../gps_compass/u-blox_f9p_heading.md).
 - GPS directly output yaw (see table below).

 :::

-## Supported RTK Devices
+## Supported Devices

 PX4 supports the [u-blox M8P](https://www.u-blox.com/en/product/neo-m8p), [u-blox F9P](https://www.u-blox.com/en/product/zed-f9p-module) and the [Trimble MB-Two](https://www.trimble.com/Precision-GNSS/MB-Two-Board.aspx) GPS, and products that incorporate them.